JuliaLang/julia/doc/src/manual/code-loading.md

 1. `/home/me/.julia/packages/Priv/HDkrT`
 2. `/usr/local/julia/packages/Priv/HDkrT`

-Julia uses the first of these that exists to try to load the public `Priv` package, either from the file `HDkrT`, or the file `HDKrT/src/Priv.jl`.
+Julia uses the first of these that exists to try to load the public `Priv` package from the file `packages/Priv/HDKrT/src/Priv.jl` in the depot where it was found.

 Here is a representation of a possible paths map for our example `App` project environment, as provided in the Manifest given above for the dependency graph,